alanboy/stuff/blog/_posts/2020-01-05-new-products.markdown

     * What technology currently exists?
     * What is available in the market?
 * Area of focus
-    * At least one clear technology dimmension and one clear market dimension.
+    * At least one clear technology dimension and one clear market dimension.
 They must match and have a good potential.
     * Technology and market drivers that (1) fit and (2) have a good potential
 * Goals and Objectives Of New Product (MUST BE MEASURABLE):
-    * What the project will accomplish, either shor-term as objectives or longer-term as goals.
+    * What the project will accomplish, either short-term as objectives or longer-term as goals.
     * profit, growth, market, status
     * Short Term
     * Long Term